 - Adherence to a professional code of conduct (e.g., Behavior Analyst Certification Board® Professional and Ethical Compliance Code, College of Psychologists of Ontario Standards of Professional Conduct)

-For an interim period, families can continue to use their OAP Childhood Budgets to purchase behavioural services from a Clinical Supervisor who is working towards the OAP’s qualifications requirements, however, Clinical Supervisors who are working towards their qualifications will not be permitted to join the OAP Provider List until they have achieved all qualifications.
+For an interim period, families can continue to use their OAP Childhood Budgets to purchase behavioural services from a Clinical Supervisor who is not yet on the Provider List but is working towards the OAP’s qualification requirements.
+These Clinical Supervisors working towards qualifying for the Provider List will not be permitted to join the list until they have achieved all of the qualifications.

 (1)Documentation demonstrating ABA expertise can include relevant certifications, transcripts, or syllabi showing that the individual has completed coursework and supervised training that is comparable to the requirements to sit for the BCBA®/BCBA-D™ examination.
 See the Behavior Analyst Certification Board® website for more information on examination requirements: https://www.bacb.com/bcba/bcba-requirements/